B.COM, A.FIN, FAICD

-He was co-founder and Chairman of ASX listed enterprise/business carrier Amcom Telecommunications, ultimately leading the merger with Vocus Communications helping create a major Trans-Tasman fibre optic carrier business and served as Deputy Chairman of the merged business.
+He was co-founder and Chairman of ASX listed enterprise/business carrier Amcom Telecommunications, ultimately leading the merger with Vocus Communications, helping create a major Trans-Tasman fibre optic carrier business, and served as Deputy Chairman of the merged business.
 Macquarie Asset Management and Aware Super acquired Vocus for A$4.35 billion in July 2021.

 He also led the acquisition of a 28pc stake in pioneering Australian consumer player iiNet, remaining a director for six years. iiNet was taken over by TPG for approximately A$1.6 billion dollars in September 2015.

 More recently Albion invested in NBN alternative telco start up Uniti Group Ltd, alongside Vocus founder James Spenceley, after retiring from Vocus.
 James and Tony arranged subsequent funding rounds, the appointment of management, and its listing on the ASX in February 2019.
 In August 2022, Brookfield and Morrison & Co acquired Uniti Group for approximately A$3.62 billion.